intrigus-lgtm/security-research/README.md

 Should the maintainer wish to move the discussion/fix/disclosure to a GitHub Security Advisory against their own repository, I'm happy to do that.
 However, this channel provides an easy way for me to enforce my disclosure policy in a consistent and fair way.

 ## My Disclosure Policy

-**My vulnerability disclosure follows Google's [90-day vulnerability disclosure policy](https://www.google.com/about/appsecurity/) (I'm not an employee of Google, I just like their policy).
-Full disclosure will occur either at the end of the 90-day deadline or whenever a patch is made widely available, whichever occurs first.**
+**My vulnerability disclosure follows the GitHub Security Lab [vulnerability disclosure policy](https://securitylab.github.com/advisories#policy) (I'm not an employee of Github, I just like their policy).**